jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/3_hist_bins_1/task.md

 expected.
 This happens because applying a logarithmic scale only stretches the axis but does not modify the bins themselves.
 The bin sizes remain unchanged, leading to a distorted visualization.

-To fix this, we need to manually configure the bins using the `bins` argument in the `hist` function.
+To fix this, we need to manually configure the bins using the `bins` argument in the `hist` method.
 This argument accepts the following:

 - An integer: The number of bins to use.
 - A collection: The edges of the bins (supports non-uniform widths).